jahbini/researchPad/README.md

-# StagApp: Sensor Tag app for medical and diagnostic use
+# StagApp: Bluetooth and gesture recording app for medical and diagnostic use
 ---------
 Author: James A. Hinds, TI instruments, Evothings and many others